-I don’t like my daughter’s boyfriend.
-She’s 15-year-old daughter daughter’s boyfriend.
+I don’t like my 15-year-old daughter daughter’s boyfriend.
 Until now, she’s always been a good kid and we have always had a good relationship with her.
-But her very first boyfriend is worrisome; he has videos on Facebook of him getting drunk and stoned.
+But her very first boyfriend is worrisome.
+He has videos on Facebook of him getting drunk and stoned.
 And last year, he broke into our house while we were on vacation.
 I really don’t like him.

 I understand why, ideally, you would have wished to support your teenage daughter.
-In a perfect world, you would share your concerns, and keep her safe while she came to her own conclusions about her new boyfriend.
-I also understand the route you did choose – to forbid your daughter to see this boy – given his past involvement with vandalizing your home (not to mention his drug involvement).
+In a perfect world, you would share your concerns and keep her safe while she came to her own conclusions about her new boyfriend.
+I also understand the route you did choose—to forbid your daughter to see this boy.
+Given his past involvement with vandalizing your home (not to mention his drug involvement), you are worried.

-But here’s the rub: your daughter is under the impression that he has changed and unless you plan to confine your daughter to your home and to remove any access she has to technology.
+But here’s the rub: your daughter is under the impression that he has changed.
+Realistically, you can’t confine your daughter to your home and remove any access she has to technology.
 And a teen sneaking out is very possible.
 Sadly, you do not have the power to prevent her from being in contact with him.

 I’m wondering what would happen if you lovingly shared the following with your daughter:

 “At the same time, we know that we can’t actually prevent you from having contact with him, no matter how much we wish we could.
 We know that you feel he has changed.
 Also it’s clear that you are willing to sneak around and lie to us in order to be in contact with him.
 We don’t want you to feel that you have to lie and sneak around.
 That’s not the kind of relationship we’ve had in the past.
 I’m sure it feels as bad for you as it does for us.